Case Study 7: VitalGov Health Services - Scenario Paper

 - Cross-program data sharing: HIPAA minimum necessary rule limits what Medicaid data WIC can see and vice versa

-- County adoption: Counties are independent; cannot be forced to adopt new processes
+- County adoption: Counties are independent; cannot be forced to adopt new processes; elected county health officers may resist state-managed systems

 - State procurement: 6-9 month procurement cycles may delay SI partner engagement